dudintv/dudin.tv/content/articles/startup-options.md

 ---
-title: "Startup options"
+title: 'Startup options'
-description: "To run several VizArtist instances with different configs, or automatically load particular scene when VizEngine is started, you need this options."
+description: 'To run several VizArtist instances with different configs, or automatically load particular scene when VizEngine is started, you need this options.'
 date: 2019-01-15 12:00:00 +0300
 tags: artist vtw
 ---